 For example, the Living Atlas curates geographic data from thousands of contributors around the world.
 After being stitched together, it serves as imagery, demographics, transportation basemaps for everyone to access.

 As mentioned earlier, you can also work within your portal and grab your organization’s content.
 Because we are constantly sharing data amongst groups, the sharing tab is more prominent.
 You can even share geoprocessing tools as a geoprocessing package (.gpkx)

 16. Random Things You’ll Learn To Love

-You probably know how all the extensions you use on a day-to-day basis are fully integrated like 3D, Geostatistical, Network and Spatial Analysis.
-But it’s about all the small things, where ArcGIS Pro find room for improvement.
+You probably know how all the extensions you use on a day-to-day basis are fully integrated like 3D, Geostatistical, Network, and Spatial Analysis.
+But it’s about all the small things, where ArcGIS Pro finds room for improvement.

 For example, the undo and redo is more intuitive.
 You can step backward and forward a lot more instinctively than you previously were able to.
 Even the naming for tools is more intuitive.
 For example, instead of data-driven pages, a map book is now called map series.

 Everything looks stylish in ArcGIS Pro.
 How useful is it to see a map templates preview before you create or print a new layout in your project?

 17. All the 4D Space-Time Cubes You Can Dream Of